 6. Scan multiple photos at once

-Most photo scanners will allow you to load multiple photos onto the scanning bed at once yet provide separate image files for each photo.
+Some photo scanners, like the Epson Fastfoto will allow you to load multiple photos onto the scanning bed at once yet provide separate image files for each photo.
 Hopefully your scanner will recognize the separate photos itself, otherwise you will have to designate them in preview mode.
 Scanning more than one photo at a time will make the whole process of digitizing go faster.

 7. Choose a file and folder naming system